-TP-Link router systems: Great mix of quality and price
+Want a TP-Link router system?
+Here are some of our favorites.

 Cons:

-The TP-Link Archer A20 provides a great balance of speed and features with tri-band connectivity and MU-MIMO.
-AC Wi-Fi is great for most wireless devices.

-Best Value: Archer A7
+Best value: Archer A7

 Most people don't need absolute top speeds or six antennas on their Wi-Fi system.
-For a smaller house or apartment, the TP-Link Archer A7 will be able to provide a solid wireless experience.
+For a smaller house or apartment, the TP-Link Archer A7 will provide a solid wireless experience.
 Four gigabit Ethernet ports let this router fit right in with your current wired setup.

-You do give up a few features for the lower price, such as MU-MIMO and tri-band connectivity, which can lead to some slowdown if you want to connect a lot of devices at once.
+You give up a few features for a lower price, such as MU-MIMO and tri-band connectivity, leading to some slowdown if you want to connect many devices at once.
 Still, with 450Mbps on the 2.4Ghz band and 1,300Mbps at 5Ghz, the Archer A7 should be more than adequate.

-Traditional styling with tall antennas makes this router a bit harder to blend into a room but the black color and subtle design mean it won't stand out too much.
-This router is a great balance for a network that doesn't need a ton of performance.
+Traditional styling with tall antennas makes this router harder to blend into a room, but the black color and subtle design mean it won't stand out too much.
+As a result, this router is a great balance for a network that doesn't need a ton of performance.

 Pros: